ClubObsidian/ObbyLang/README.md

 * Discord
 * Velocity

+## Performance

+ObbyLang is pretty fast as it does not interpret Javascript code all the time.
+ObbyLang takes advantage of nashorn's CompiledScript functionality to interpret code once and then compile it.
+These compiled scripts then provide values to listeners, commands etc which are quick to execute since they get compiled down into native Java lamdas, which can be confirmed by running a code profiler such as Spark or VisualVM.

 ## License

 ObbyLang is licensed under the AGPL with a linking exception for scripts.
-Please look at the full details [here](https://github.com/ClubObsidian/ObbyLang/blob/master/LICENSE#L664-L672).
+Please look at the full details [here](https://github.com/ClubObsidian/ObbyLang/blob/master/LICENSE#L664-L669).
-If you plan on forking ObbyLang [please also understand what all the AGPL entails.](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) Generally if run run ObbyLang anywhere and modify it you will need to distribute the source code.
+If you plan on forking ObbyLang [please also understand what all the AGPL entails.](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)) Generally if you are running ObbyLang anywhere and modify it you will need to distribute the source code.

 ## Building